Triumph discography

 Triumph is a Canadian hard rock band that was popular in the late 1970s through the 1980s.
 Between the band's 16 albums and DVDs, Triumph has received 18 gold and 9 platinum awards in Canada and the United States.
 Triumph was nominated for multiple Juno Awards, including Group of the Year Award in 1979, 1985, 1986 and 1987.

-The band was formed in 1975 by Gil Moore (Drums & Vocals), Rik Emmett (Guitar, Vocals), Mike Levine (Bass Guitar & Keyboards), the band had since experienced lineup changes, for example on the last Triumph album Rik Emmett left to pursue a solo career and was replaced by Phil X. The original members, Rik, Gil and Mike, are reunited today and have performed at the Sweden Rock Festival and Rocklahoma.
+The band was formed in 1975 by Gil Moore (Drums & Vocals), Rik Emmett (Guitar, Vocals), Mike Levine (Bass Guitar & Keyboards), the band had since experienced lineup changes.
+Rik Emmett left to pursue a solo career and was replaced by Phil X. The original members, Rik, Gil and Mike have performed at the Sweden Rock Festival and Rocklahoma.